higoka/Apollo/README.md

 <img src="https://i.imgur.com/4aP9kFW.jpeg"/>
-Apollo is a server of emulation for nitro client
+Apollo is a server of emulation for habbo retros

 ## Server Discord
 Join in the discord of Apollo's project: https://discord.gg/jX7dd6Pgrd